prvdmwrong/prvdmwrong/STYLE.md

-# Oh My Prvd Style Guide
+# Prvd 'M Wrong Style Guide

 TODO: Finish this

-This style guide lists the coding conventions used in all Luau and TypeScript code within the Oh My Prvd monorepo.
+This style guide lists the coding conventions used in all Luau and TypeScript code within the Prvd 'M Wrong monorepo.

 It does not claim to be the best style guide, but it optimizes for consistency rather than perfection, so we can get to work, and we do provide rationale for